Oracle SaaS Usage: Optimizing Your Cloud Environment

 Here’s what you need to know:

-- Subscribed Users: This column represents the number of Oracle SaaS licenses you currently possess or have subscribed to.
+- Subscribed Users: This column represents the number of Oracle SaaS licenses you possess or have subscribed to.

 Key points to consider:

-- Oracle often presents a “worst-case” licensing scenario, which may encourage you to purchase more licenses than you actually need.
+- Oracle often presents a “worst-case” licensing scenario, which may encourage you to purchase more licenses than you need.

 - Conducting a thorough analysis of subscribed and authorized users can prevent over-licensing and unnecessary expenses.